Gravelking SK Review

 Really, the Gravelking SKs perform their best at lower pressures (i.e., 40 PSI or below), where they deliver a great deal of suspension and impact absorption.
 You can see them in action here: A Gravel Grind Through Waterton Canyon

-And even though my rear tire’s center tread has nearly worn bare after logging more than 1,600 miles, my Gravelkings continue to provide great traction and superb hook-up.
+And even after logging more than 3,500 miles, my Gravelkings continued to provide great traction and superb hook-up.
+I recently replaced just the rear, which had nearly work bare in the center.

 Bottom line: Whether you shred on pavement, singletrack, gravel, or shallow, packed snow (or all of the above in the same ride), Panaracer’s Gravelking SK tires are higher priced but deliver fantastic performance and overall bang-for-your-buck.